johnpuddephatt/turveyworld/src/pages/yoga.md

 ### The Yoga Space Leeds

-Please note all these classes are now  'LIVE STREAMED' Please check Yoga Space timetable for times.
+The Yoga Space is now open for classes, or if you prefer you can still follow them on Zoom at the same time.

-* Flow: Last Sunday of each month  4.00pm to 5.00pm
+* Flow: Last Sunday of each month  4.30-pm to 5.30pm
-* Hatha: (Online only) 5.30-6.30pm
+* Hatha: (Zoom only) 5.00-6.00pm
 * Hatha: Wednesday 10-11 am
-* Restorative: Twice a month on Fridays: 7pm to 8.15pm
+* Restorative: Once a month on Fridays: 7pm to 8.15pm.
-* Yin:  Sundays 5.30pm to 6.45pm
+* Yin:  Sundays 6 pm to 7pm

 Sign up online at [www.theyogaspace.co.uk]([www.theyogaspace.co.uk](www.theyogaspace.co.uk))

-Or you can drop in.
-No need to sign up, come when you can.

-### The Edge Gym at Leeds University.

-These classes are suspended until The Edge opens again

-* Hatha: Monday 7.30am to 8.30am
-* Flow: Tuesday 11am to 11.55am

-Please book before with reception.
+Please book and pay for class before, and bring your own mat if you are coming into the studio.

-Gerry will be restarting classes for refugee and asylum seeking women.
+Gerry is running some Zoom classes for refugee and asylum seeking women.
 In collaboration with LASSN.
 Space and technical equipment generously donated by The Yoga Space.